The Fear of 13: Release and reception

 The Fear of 13 premiered at the 2015 BFI London Film Festival, where it was nominated for Best Documentary Film.

 On Rotten Tomatoes the film has an approval rating of 94% based on reviews from 16 critics, with an average rating of 7.38/10.

 Time Out gave it four stars out of five, with the summary "This death row documentary sets up an intriguing mystery that'll keep you gripped until the final moments".
 The Times also gave it four stars, and praised Yarris's storytelling skills: "The Fear of 13 is riveting and that's mainly due to its extraordinary subject".
 Mark Kermode, writing in The Guardian, awarded the film three stars, and summarised its themes by writing "Yarris leads us on a labyrinthine journey that has as much to say about the art of storytelling as it does about the iniquities of crime and punishment".

 Stage adaptation

 A stage play of the same name based on the documentary film, written by Lindsey Ferrentino, received its first production in October–November 2024 at the Donmar Warehouse in London.
 Australian director Justin Martin directed the production, which starred Adrien Brody as Yarris, with a cast of nine.
 Performances were sold out throughout the run.
 The Fear of 13 was nominated in 2025 for an Olivier Award for best new play, but did not win.
 Brody was likewise nominated for best leading actor but did not win the Olivier.
+An American production of the play, directed by David Cromer, opened at New York City's James Earl Jones Theatre, on April 15, 2026, again starring Brody and featuring Tessa Thompson.
+Each of those lead performers, previously known for film appearances, made their Broadway debut in the play.
+Though the production was initially scheduled to run until July 12 of that year, it eventually closed on June 28, two weeks earlier than expected.
+The Broadway production of The Fear of 13 received lukewarm reviews.
+(Note: Attributed to multiple references:)